awslabs/kubeflow-manifests/docs/deployment/cognito/guide.md

++++
+title = "Cognito"
-# Deploying Kubeflow with AWS Cognito as idP
+description = "Deploying Kubeflow with AWS Cognito as identity provider" weight = 30
++++

-This guide describes how to deploy Kubeflow on AWS EKS using Cognito as identity provider.
+This guide describes how to deploy Kubeflow on Amazon EKS using Cognito as your identity provider.
 Kubeflow uses Istio to manage internal traffic.
-In this guide we will be creating an Ingress to manage external traffic to the Kubernetes services and an Application Load Balancer(ALB) to provide public DNS and enable TLS authentication at the load balancer.
-We will also be creating a custom domain to host Kubeflow since certificates(needed for TLS) for ALB's public DNS names are not supported.
+In this guide, we will:
+- create an Ingress to manage external traffic to the Kubernetes services
+- create an Application Load Balancer (ALB) to provide public DNS
+- enable TLS authentication for the Load Balancer
+- create a custom domain to host Kubeflow (because the certificates needed for TLS are not supported for ALB's public DNS names)

 ## Prerequisites
-Follow the pre-requisites section from [this guide](../prerequisites.md)
+Check to make sure that you have the necessary [prerequisites](/docs/deployment/prerequisites/).

 ## Background

-Read the [background section](../add-ons/load-balancer/README.md#background) in the load balancer guide for information on the requirements for exposing Kubeflow over a load balancer.
+Read the [background section](/docs/deployment/add-ons/load-balancer/guide/#background) in the Load Balancer guide for information on the requirements for exposing Kubeflow over a Load Balancer.

-Read the [create domain and cerificate section](../add-ons/load-balancer/README.md#create-domain-and-certificates) for information on why we use subdomain for hosting Kubeflow.
+Read the [create domain and certificate section](/docs/deployment/add-ons/load-balancer/guide/#create-domain-and-certificates) for information on why we use a subdomain for hosting Kubeflow.

 ## (Optional) Automated setup
-The rest of the sections in this guide walks you through each step for setting up domain, certificates and Cognito userpool using AWS Console and is good for a new user to understand the design and details.
-If you prefer to use automated scripts and avoid human error for setting up the resources for deploying Kubeflow with Cognito, follow this [README](./README-automated.md) instead.
+The rest of the sections in this guide walk you through each step for setting up domain, certificates, and a Cognito userpool using the AWS Console.
+This guide is intended for a new user to understand the design and details of these setup steps.
+If you prefer to use automated scripts and avoid human error for setting up the resources for deploying Kubeflow with Cognito, follow the [automated setup guide](https://github.com/awslabs/kubeflow-manifests/blob/main/docs/deployment/cognito/README-automated.md).

 ## 1.0 Custom domain and certificates